rsksmart/devportal-1.0/tutorials/ethereum-devs/setup-truffle-oz.md

 **Important:**

-> Do not close this terminal/console window, If closed the local node would stop running.
+> Do not close this terminal/console window,
+> if closed the local node will stop running.

 ### Check if the node is running using cURL

 Open a new terminal window.

-Issue a request to the node's RPC HTTP server.
+Issue a JSON-RPC request to the RSK node's HTTP server.

-If you are using a Windows OS, I suggest to use the Git Bash terminal.
-Download the installer from the Git official site. [https://git-scm.com/](https://git-scm.com/) .

 This is an example using cURL: